 Subd.
 8. Standards.
-The Planning Commission shall only recommend the granting of the Conditional Use Permit, subject to conditions, or denying the Conditional Use Permit based on written findings of fact with regard to each of the standards set forth below and, where applicable, any special standards for specific uses set forth in the provisions of a specific zoning district.
+The Planning Commission shall only recommend the granting of the Conditional Use Permit, granting the Conditional Use Permit subject to conditions, or denying the Conditional Use Permit based on written findings of fact with regard to each of the standards set forth below and, where applicable, any special standards for specific uses set forth in the provisions of a specific zoning district.